Berrysoft/rust/src/doc/rustc/src/platform-support/x86_64-pc-cygwin.md

 The `*-cygwin-*` targets are **not** intended as native targets for applications, a developer writing Windows applications should use the `*-pc-windows-*` targets instead, which are *native* Windows.

-Cygwin is only intended as an emulation layer for UNIX-only programs which do not support the native Windows targets.
+Cygwin is only intended as an emulation layer for Unix-only programs which do not support the native Windows targets.

 ## Target maintainers